Updated: February 1, 2021

 New COVID-19 vaccine guidance:

-For milk bank donors who receive a vaccination for COVID-19, there is no deferral period therefore it is safe to donate your milk following a vaccination with the Pfizer, Moderna or AstraZeneca vaccines.
 If new vaccines are introduced, deferral periods may be required according to the vaccine that you receive.
 It is important for you to note the day of your vaccine and which vaccine you received.
 Please continue to express and store your milk and contact the milk bank for further advice once you have been vaccinated.

 Here is a resource to help guide your decision-making from the Provincial Council on Maternal and Child Health.
 “I am pregnant.
 Should I get the COVID-19 Vaccine?”
 Infographic.